-In 2008, Best-Luther further advanced fire protection for its neighbors by purchasing a highly specialized piece of apparatus which replaced the 1969 Dodge.
-This fire truck is designated 3-1 and is equipped with four wheel drive to access difficult locations and foam to better extinguish stubborn fires quickly.
+In 2008, Best-Luther further advanced fire protection for its neighbors by purchasing a highly specialized piece of apparatus that replaced the 1969 Dodge.
+This fire truck is designated 3-1 and is equipped with a four-wheel-drive to access difficult locations and foam to better extinguish stubborn fires quickly.
 In 2010, Best-Luther became the first agency in the area to buy New Car Technology cutters which are specially designed to cut the high-strength materials and reinforced constructions we find in the latest car models.
 In 2012, Best-Luther began responding to EMS calls throughout the district.
-In 2016, Best-Luther bought Bruen Rescues old MCI-62 and turned it into Rescue-3.
+In 2016, Best-Luther bought Bruen Rescues' old MCI-62 and turned it into Rescue-3.
 Best-Luther also built an addition to the Main Station and moved all the apparatus under one roof.

 In 2020, Best-Luther further advanced the apparatus fleet when they took delivery of Tanker 3 to replace 3-7.
 Tanker 3 is a 3000-gallon tanker that will allow for a greater water supply on the initial arrival to a fire.
 Tanker 3 will also assist with mutual aid departments in supplying water and tanking water.